 The latte machine is the most important tool in every coffee lover's setup.
 But when you start looking for your first machine it can get very confusing as there is a big range to choose from!

 Different features, built quality, and prices that can vary from $100 all the way to $2000+.
 How do you know what is best machine for you?

-To make this task a little easier I've used my barista skills and coffee knowledge to provide a list of latte makers to match your budget and needs.
+To make this task a little easier I've used my barista skills as a barista with over 10 years experience and coffee knowledge to provide a list of latte makers to match your budget and needs.